-Here, we examine changes in the occurrence of the feedback-coupling classes during summer which is based on the daily classification (comp.
-Fig. 1a), and to which extent the long-term classification, indicating the dominance of a feedback coupling class in a cell, reflects these changes.
-Under the assumption that the perturbation modification cases cover a reasonable spread in atmospheric temperature and moisture for the prevailing climate, it aims at understanding how sensitive the coupling strength, and the predominant feedback\coupling\class\respond to temperature and moisture differences within this spread.
-For this purpose, we first looked at the sensitivity of the long-term regime classification by determining the share of perturbationmodification cases in which the feedback\coupling\classification coincided with that of the CTRL case (Fig. 12Fig.
-11).
+Here, we examine changes in the occurrence of the coupling classes during summer which is based on the daily classification (comp.
+Fig. 1a), and to which extent the long-term classification, indicating the dominance of a coupling class in a cell, reflects these changes.
+Under the assumption that the modification cases cover a reasonable spread in atmospheric temperature and moisture for the prevailing climate, it aims at understanding how sensitive the coupling strength, and the predominant coupling class respond to temperature and moisture differences within this spread.
+For this purpose, we first looked at the sensitivity of the long-term regime classification by determining the share of modification cases in which the coupling classification coincided with that of the CTRL case (Fig. 12).
 A high share as assessed with Eq.
-(3) indicated high agreement in the long\term\classification\classified\coupling\regimes\between\of\the perturbationmodification\cases (red areas), and therefore low sensitivity, while green to blue colours indicate weak or no agreement of the perturbed\modified\feedback\classificationscoupling\regimes\with that of the CTRL case, and therefore, high sensitivity.
-Please note\that no agreement also involves changes between a feedback\coupling\regime in level-1 and level-2.
-We further quantified the frequency of occurrence of each feedback\coupling\regime in the perturbationmodification\cases using Eq (4) to explore which coupling\feedback\regimes are occurringoccurred\in the different cases.
-The Iberian Peninsula, northern Africa and the northeast of Europe showed\high agreement in the regime classification of all perturbationmodification.

-Figure 1312: Sensitivity of feedback coupling categories classes of a) any feedback coupling category class, b) classified as wet soil advantage level-1 or level-2, c) classified as transition zone level-1 or level-2, and d) classified as dry soil advantage level-1 or level-2 cases, and thus low sensitivity to temperature and moisture changes.
-Over the Iberian Peninsula and over northern Africa, the occurrence of precipitation is reliably in the dry atmospheric controlled regime reliably predominated in all cases, whereas over north-eastern Europe was reliably classified in one of the it was reliably in-nAC coupling regimes (Fig. 13Fig.
-12a).
-In the transition between these two regions occurred a belt, where the feedback coupling regime changed on a regular basis.
-Thus, it appears appeared to be sensitive to temperature and moisture changes.
-The absence of several feedback coupling regimes suggests that over Scandinavia, the British Isles and Mid-Europe, the question is whether or not feedbacks occur, and wwhen feedbacks occurred, wet soils are were in favour (Fig. 13Fig.
-12a,b).
-In southeastern Europe, between the Alps to around the Black Sea, summers are were reliably in non-atmospherically control (Fig. 13Fig.
-12a), but the dominant feedback coupling regime switched between wet soil advantage and transition zone (Fig. 13Fig.
-12-b,c).
-Some cells have had an equal share of perturbation modification cases in wet soil advantage and transition zone.
-A dominant dry soil advantage occureds only in single cells and cases over Turkey.
+(3) indicated high agreement in the classified coupling regimes of the modification cases (red areas), and therefore low sensitivity, while green to blue colours indicate weak or no agreement of the modified coupling regimes with that of the CTRL case, and therefore, high sensitivity.
+Please note that no agreement also involves changes between a coupling regime in level-1 and level-2.
+We further quantified the frequency of occurrence of each coupling regime in the modification cases using Eq (4) to explore which coupling regimes occurred in the different cases.
+The Iberian Peninsula, northern Africa and the northeast of Europe showed high agreement in the regime classification of all modification cases, and thus low sensitivity to temperature and moisture changes.
+Over the Iberian Peninsula and over northern Africa, the dry atmospheric controlled regime reliably predominated in all cases, whereas over north-eastern Europe was reliably classified in one of the nAC coupling regimes (Fig. 13a).
+In the transition between these two regions occurred a belt, where the coupling regime changed on a regular basis.
+Thus, it appeared to be sensitive to temperature and moisture changes.
+The absence of several coupling regimes suggests that over Scandinavia, the British Isles and Mid-Europe, the question is whether or not feedbacks occur.
+When feedbacks occurred, wet soils were in favour (Fig. 13a,b).
+In southeastern Europe, between the Alps to around the Black Sea, summers were reliably in non-atmospherically control (Fig. 13a), but the dominant coupling regime switched between wet soil advantage and transition zone (Fig. 13b,c).
+Some cells had an equal share of modification cases in wet soil advantage and transition zone.
+A dominant dry soil advantage occurred only in single cells and cases over Turkey.